 Helen Glazer makes photographs and photo-based sculpture based on complex natural forms, informed by an understanding of scientific concepts of growth and form in nature and the physical processes that shape the landscape.
 She has spent her entire career since her early 20s as a working artist.
 Over time, her focus shifted from drawing and painting, to painted sculpture, to a current emphasis on photography and photo-based sculpture combining digital fabrication and hand finishing.
 She has also completed two large public art projects.
-Photography became central to her process about 10 years ago, as a way to investigate and understand complex, ephemeral forms in nature, and capture the quirky incidents and surprising and evocative moments of transformation.
+Photography became central to her process in the mid-2000’s, as a way to investigate and understand complex, ephemeral forms in nature, and capture the quirky incidents and surprising and evocative moments of transformation.

 Helen Glazer graduated cum laude from Yale University with a B.A. in art and earned an M.F.A. from the Mount Royal School of the Maryland Institute, College of Art, also studying at the renowned Skowhegan School of Art.
 She is a past recipient of awards from the Maryland State Arts Council including an Individual Artist’s Award in Photography in 2012.
-Her works are in private and public collections.
+Her works are in private and public collections, including the Center for Art + Environment at the Nevada Museum of Art.
 Helen has also published articles about art-making and artists, in magazines and journals such as Artes, Artpapers and Feminist Studies, as well as over 30 catalog essays about artists for the Rosenberg Gallery, Goucher College, where she was exhibitions director from 1986 to 1998 and shepherded the exhibitions program to regional prominence.
 She created a self-guided tour of the Smithsonian Institution museums on the theme of mythology as a Fellow in Museum Practice in 1994-95.